rcl-identity/docs/aadb2c.md

 - Format the sign-up page user attributes and their labels as follows or to your preferences:

 ![image](/images/aadb2c/signup-layout2.png)

+> This section is applicable to Verified Digital IDs only

 - If you are issuing Verified Digital IDs, add each of the available Identity Approver(s) as a dropdown select assigning a *text* and *value* for the attribute.
 We will use the **Value** property as the *Identity Approver Identifier* reference in the RCL Identity Platform APIs and applications.